dev746390/real_world_nextjs_app/README.md

 Tired of next.js toy examples that cannot be used in real, complex, business projects?
 This is for you.

-There's also an [advanced real world Nextjs app][14], which is a fairly more complex version of this app.
-If you are looking for a starter kit that is not just the barebones for a real world app, then I highly recommend you to check it out.

 ## What's inside:

 - A custom server with compression.
 After build, app scores on [lighthouse][1]: